kaiergin/chessapp/README.txt

 Update 1/22/2016: Pawn changes to queen when other side is reached.

 Update 1/25/2016: King bug fixed.
 Check logic started.
 Code comments started.
 Made function for switching resetting turn if false move is made.
 Saved about 250 lines of code.

+Update 5/10/2016: Check completed.
+Debugging in progress.
+Code comments will be added next.
+En Passant, Castling, and Checkmate are planned.